dariofad/dot-emacs/readme.md

 + Do you only use packages from **melpa** and melpa-stable?
 Yes.
-When I work on a new machine (or a VM) the setup boils down to creating a symbolic link to my dotfiles and then run the command `start-emacs`.
+When I work on a new machine (or a VM) the setup boils down to creating a symbolic link to my dotfiles and then run the command `sem`.

 + Why `package-native-compile`?
 Coding inside a VM with `lsp` is a bit laggy (especially with Rust).
 Compiling and installing Emacs with